-- 7. A completed Application for Graduation for the concentration submitted by the deadline date to Records, located in Student Services, Central Campus or to any JC center.
+- A minimum cumulative grade point average of 2.0 overall.
+(Some programs have additional grade and course requirements.
+Follow the guide sheet for your program and meet with an academic advisor for complete information.)
+Important: only courses with a 2.0 or better will transfer to most four-year colleges and universities. - 2.
+A minimum grade of 2.0 in each course that applies toward a degree. - 3.
+Completion of specific courses in a degree. - 4.
+A minimum of 60 credits. - 5.
+A minimum of 15 credits earned at JC. - Courses identified as remedial or developmental cannot be used as credits toward degrees or certificates.
+Additional courses excluded from credits toward degrees and certificates are continuing education courses (prefix CCE, CED, CEU, CFO, CJT, CSS, ESL, LTL) and courses offered through JC's workforce training programs (prefixes JTI, PDI). - 7.
+A completed Application for Graduation for the associate degree submitted by the deadline date to Records, located in Student Services, Central Campus, or to any JC center.
 Students have five academic years to apply for graduation from the time they completed their last course at JC.
 Applications are available at all locations, or the JC web site (www.jccmi.edu/ StudentServices/Registration/graduation.htm).
 Official audits are processed by the Registrar's Office. - 8.
 Completion of the degree requirements from any catalog of entry issued during continuous enrollment.
 Students who are not continuously enrolled and have completed degree requirements must meet the requirements of the catalog in effect at the time of graduation application.
-Students re-entering who have not completed degree requirements must follow catalog in effect at time of their re-entry date. - 9.
+Students reentering who have not completed degree requirements must follow catalog in effect at time of their re-entry date. - 9.
 Coursework completed within a reasonable time period.
 This may require repeating certain essential courses, even though a passing grade was previously earned.
 An essential course involves material that affects skill development and successful performance and/or contains content likely to change significantly over time, as determined by appropriate academic departments. - 10.
-A minimum of 12 additional credits beyond those credits completed for one degree are required to earn a second associate degree. - Multiple degrees may be conferred in the same graduation period.
+A minimum of 12 additional credits beyond those credits completed for one degree are required to earn a second associate degree. - 11.
+Multiple degrees may be conferred in the same graduation period.